g-soulie/kmeans/README.md

 # kmeans
+exemple de commentaire :
+      """
+      	This function is used to determine the index the index of a list of floats
+      	@type	tab: list<float>
+      	@param	tab: tableau de float quelconque
+      	@rtype: int
+      	@return:	the index of the minimum of the list tab.

+      	"""

 Ind.py : classe individu :
   un individu, c'est un objet ac une fonction distance et avec lequel on peut calculer des barycentres. typiquement, c'est ici en vecteur $values de taille $length